-Students examine the legal requirements that must be satisfied to establish a business.
+Establishing a business involves compliance with legal requirements as well as decisions about how best to establish a system of financial record keeping, staff the business and establish a customer base.
+In this unit students examine the legal requirements that must be met to establish a business.
 They investigate the essential features of effective marketing and consider the best way to meet the needs of the business in terms of staffing and financial record keeping.